Dmonstrator/Dmonstrator/README.md

 👋 Hi, I’m Rainer Dehmann.
-On github Dmonstrator you'll find some of my private stuff..
+On github Dmonstrator you'll find some of my private stuff...
-📫 YOu reach me at rainer.dehmann[at]dmonstrator.de
+📫 In terms of questions, comments or whatever you reach me at rainer.dehmann[at]dmonstrator.de